Fall Programs will be offered at MySTEM Academy Center, 10850 Perry Highway, Wexford PA 15090

 $15 discount for multicampers or siblings

-Each month, we will challenge students to design, build and program customized theme-based projects using LEGO pieces, gears, motors and sensors to bring them to life.
+Each month, we will challenge students to build customized theme-based projects using LEGO pieces, gears and motors to bring them to life.
 Each student can work on his or her own part of a project and all parts will be combined at the end of each month to be showcased to friends and families.
 Themes to explore are Amusement Park, Zoo, Christmas, Green City, Space Exploration, and others.
-Lower elementary school students will use the LEGO WeDo kits and parts while upper elementary and middle school students will use the LEGO Mindstorms advanced building pieces and sensors.
+For the coding challenges, lower elementary school students will use the LEGO WeDo kits and parts while upper elementary and middle school students will use the LEGO Mindstorms and sensors to complete challenges on a game table.
 Students may attend any two hours a week on Tuesdays and/or Thursdays from 5 to 8 pm.
-The showcase exposition will happen on the last Thursday of each month from 7:30 to 8 pm.

 In 2019-2020, MySTEM Academy robotics teams will design, build, and program LEGO Education MINDSTORMS EV3 robots to perform autonomous “missions” to solve the City Shaper Challenges.
 With the guidance of coaches with 10 years of experience in FLL, teams will apply STEM concepts to design innovative solutions to real-world problems.
 Along their journey, students develop critical-thinking, team-building and lifelong learning skills, preparing them for future careers.
 Teams will showcase their hard work and meet other teams at the FLL Scrimmages, Qualifying Tournaments and Championships.
 Top performance teams are invited to participate in the annual World Festival in Detroit with other 100 international teams.
 Click here to learn more about FLL.
 Students are required to take the Advanced Robotics for FLL program before enrolling into MySTEM Academy teams